 One cannot miss the little burst of staccato on the wind instruments representing John′s leaping and jumping (bar 11) or the charming little codetta, a miniature trio of the two oboes and continuo.
 The boundaries between concepts of traditional recitative and aria are becoming blurred as Bach continues to push at the frontiers of conventional practice.

 In our journey through the cantatas we will come across many examples when the penultimate movement takes on particular significance.
-Sometimes it is summative, at others it puts a different view or states a position at variance with the cantata’s principal premise.
-Here it is the former----I will sing of Christ’s miracles and His love shall surmount the weakness of my flesh with His divine fire.
-A rousing proclamation of faith and devotion deserves an inspiring vehicle and Bach assembles the full instrumental forces not heard since the opening chorus: oboes, strings and continuo with a dominant trumpet solo combine to support the solo bass.
+Sometimes it is summative, at others it puts a different view or states a position at variance with the cantata′s principal premise.
+Here it is the former----I will sing of Christ′s miracles and His love shall surmount the weakness of my flesh with His divine fire.
+A rousing proclamation of faith and devotion deserves an inspiring vehicle and Bach assembles the full instrumental forces not heard since the opening chorus: oboes, strings and continuo combine with a dominant trumpet solo to support the singer.

-In fact the eleven-bar ritornello, repeated in full at the end, accounts for over one third of the movement: we may sing of Christ’s miracles but it now seems to be equally important to herald them with pomp and fanfare!
+In fact the eleven-bar ritornello and its reprise, in full, at the end accounts for over one third of the movement: we may sing of Christ′s miracles but it now seems to be equally important to herald them with pomp and fanfare!
 Once more Bach veers away from the expected A-B-A structure, the second section clearly contrasted by means of its sojourn through minor keys (from bar 20).
-It conveys us through images of that weakness of flesh that is conquered through the power of Holy Fire, to the closing trumpet’s flourish advocating and emphasising the miracles of Christ.
+It conveys us through images of that weakness of flesh that is conquered through the power of Holy Fire, to the closing trumpet′s flourish advocating and emphasising the miracles of Christ.

-Of course we should not simply proclaim Christ’s miracles; we must also offer Him our lips; the long melisma on Opfer----to present as a sacrifice----making this abundantly clear.
+Of course we should not simply proclaim Christ′s miracles; we must also offer Him our lips; the long melisma on Opfer----to present as a sacrifice----making this abundantly clear.
 Similarly the melisma on Feuer----the Holy flames----suggests the divine process by which our voices may be strengthened and then heard.
-The very essence of meaning of a verse of text often resides in the two or three words that Bach chooses to accentuate, particularly through the use of long or repeated notes and/or melismas.
+The very essence of meaning of a verse of text often resides in just a few words that Bach chooses to accentuate, particularly through the use of long or repeated notes and/or melismas.